 Mood Disorders: What Is Persistent Depressive Disorder?

 Persistent Depressive Disorder is a less severe form of depression.
 Although less extreme, Persistent Depressive Disorder (PDD) causes chronic or long-lasting moodiness that ranges in severity.
 It is marked by a depressed mood for most of the day, for more days than not, for at least 2 years.
 In children and teens, moods can be irritable for at least 1 year to be called Persistent Depressive Disorder.

 PDD can occur alone or with other psychiatric or mood disorders, although not with mania or hypomania.
 As with depression, PDD is more common in women than in men.
 A family history of mood disorders is not uncommon.
 This mood disorder tends to appear earlier than major depression, although it can begin anytime from childhood to later in life.

-- Abnormalities in the functioning of brain circuits involve in emotional processing
+- Abnormalities in the functioning of brain circuits involved in emotional processing

 - Chronic stress or medical illness

 - Poor coping strategies and problems adjusting to life stresses